demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

-Qualys Vulnerability Management lets you create, run, fetch and manage reports, launch and manage vulnerability and compliance scans, and manage the host assets you want to scan for vulnerabilities and compliance.
+Qualys VMDR lets you create, run, fetch and manage reports, launch and manage vulnerability and compliance scans, and manage the host assets you want to scan for vulnerabilities and compliance.
 This integration was integrated and tested with version 2.0 of QualysVulnerabilityManagement

 ## Changes compared to V1